singularitybridge/story-frame/README.md

 ### Creating Your First Project

-1. Launch StoryFrame and click on an existing project or create a new one
+1. Launch Echo and click on an existing project or create a new one
 2. Define your scenes with descriptions, durations, and optional voiceovers
 3. Generate character references if you want consistent characters across scenes
 4. Click "Generate Video" on each scene to create the video content